Skip to content

 Before you start, you’ll need the following:

-• Access to the Agent Console in your workspace.
+• Permission to access the Agent Console in your workspace.
 Check with your Braze admins if you don’t see this option.

 • Permission to create and edit custom AI Agents.